greyhamwoohoo/bootstrapping-ui-automation/src/NetCore-Selenium/README.md

-# .Net Core - Selenium
+# netcore-selenium-framework
 Bootstrapping of a bare minimum, opinionated .Net Core Selenium Framework using MsTest, the in-built .Net Core DI Container, Serilog, .runsettings and Visual Studio.

-This framework supports a 'hot-reload' workflow that allows you to run your tests against an existing browser instance: IE11, Chrome and Edge are supported.
-See below for more information.
+This framework supports a 'hot-reload' workflow that allows you to run your tests against an existing browser instance: see the NetCore-Selenium/README.md file for more information.

 Optional use of Zalenium (dockerized Selenium Grid) via docker or Kubernetes (Minikube only at the moment).

-## To Get Going
+## What it is not
-Just open the solution and run a test - it will launch Chrome locally and target https://the-internet.herokuapp.com/ on the Internet.
+This framework is not trying to be a fully fledged, ready to use, Selenium framework with POM or a Fluent API.
+This implementation is mostly a personal reference for patterns to separate, configure and orchestrate browsers, selenium grid, environments, control settings and so forth via configuration files and environment variable overrides using .Net Core, DI and Visual Studio.
+That's pretty much it :)

-The framework can be customized with .runsettings within Visual Studio, Test Execution Contexts and/or Environment Variables.
-See Framework Parameters below for more information.
+If you are looking for a fully fledged Selenium / Automation framework implementation, that problem has already been solved: consider looking at [Atata Framework](https://github.com/atata-framework)

 ## Why?
 My goal is to be up and running with Selenium across several browsers within 15 minutes on either Linux or Windows in .Net Core using Visual Studio.
 By tweaking a few settings I want to optionally target Selenium Grid, different environments and change my control settings (such as timeouts and so forth).
 This repository lets me do that.